Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 This is similar to the `SourceDestinationPublisher.Publish()` function, but with a few key differences.
 There is an added `pickPoseOffset` to the `pick` and `place_pose` `y` component.
 This is because the calculated trajectory to grasp the `target` object will hover slightly above the object before grasping it in order to avoid potentially colliding with the object.
 Additionally, this function calls `CurrentJointConfig()` to assign the `request.joints_input` instead of assigning the values individually.

-At the end of the function, the `MoverServiceResponse` receives a `response.trajectories`.
-This is passed to the `ExecuteTrajectories` method below:
+At the end of the function, it calls ros.SendServiceMessage, and receives a `MoverServiceResponse` in the TrajectoryResponse callback.
+The trajectory data is then passed to the `ExecuteTrajectories` method below:

 ```csharp
 private IEnumerator ExecuteTrajectories(MoverServiceResponse response)